 - Reach out to OpenSRS with a verification request.

-2. When the registry contacts us, we’ll reach out to the reseller and ask them to provide logs to confirm:
+2. When the registry contacts us, we’ll contact the reseller and ask them to provide logs to confirm:

 - When the data was verified;